RayToth/weather-api-homework/README.md

 # weather-api-homework

-Estimated work time on the project: 26 hours
+Work time on the project: 26 hours